 To address the faculty competency gap and guide education institutions toward a more responsible and pedagogically sound integration of generative AI, this paper proposes the TECTRA (Trust through Explainability, Contestability, and Reflective Application) framework, which is a comprehensive, actionable model designed to cultivate the specific skills and dispositions faculty require to build and sustain a trustworthy AI ecosystem.
-The framework moves beyond reactive, tool-based training to foster a deeper, more critical engagement with AI, grounding its use in enduring ethical and pedagogical principles.
-It integrates insights from established, trustworthy AI guidelines with foundational educational technology models, including TPACK (Technological Pedagogical Content Knowledge) to create a comprehensive framework for faculty development.
-Central to this framework is the recognition that XAI and CAI are foundational mechanisms that operationalize trust in educational AI systems.
-Rather than treating these as separate technical considerations, TECTRA embeds them as active, functional elements within each pillar, providing faculty with concrete tools and processes to develop and exercise critical AI competencies.

 3.1.
-Core Principles
+Theoretical Grounding

+The TECTRA framework was developed through an iterative, literature-informed synthesis that aimed to identify stable and transferable faculty competencies for responsible generative AI adoption in higher education.
+The theoretical grounding of the framework draws on trustworthy AI principles, which emphasize transparency, accountability, and human agency, as well as established educational technology models, particularly Technological Pedagogical Content Knowledge (TPACK).
 The TECTRA framework is constructed upon four interdependent pillars, which together form a comprehensive approach to faculty competency in education.
 These pillars are designed to be mutually reinforcing, ensuring that technical skills are always linked to pedagogical purpose and ethical considerations.
 Each pillar is strengthened by the integration of explainability and contestability mechanisms.
 As visualized in Figure 2, the TECTRA framework can be conceptualized as an integrated ecosystem focused on creating trustworthy AI in education.
 Rather than positioning XAI and contestability as external mechanisms, the framework recognizes them as intrinsic to each pillar's function.
 (1) Ethical Grounding is made actionable through XAI's revelatory power; (2) Pedagogical Integration is activated through the dialogic structure of contestability; (3) Technical Literacy is developed through XAI's explanations; and (4) Reflective Practice is sustained through the combined feedback loops created by both mechanisms.